Harris to visit US-Mexico border area regarding migration | Politics

 - United States

-Vice President Kamala Harris on Friday will make her first visit to the US-Mexico border, her office announced, after she has faced criticism from members of both parties for failing to go there despite her role leading the Biden administration's response to a steep increase in migration.
+Vice President Kamala Harris will make her first visit on Friday to the US-Mexico border since taking office, following criticism from members of both parties for failing to go earlier despite her role leading the Biden administration's response to a steep increase in migration.

 Harris will visit the El Paso area, accompanied by Homeland Security Secretary Alejandro Mayorkas, according to a statement Wednesday from Harris senior adviser Symone Sanders.

-The visit comes as Harris has faced months of attacks from Republicans, and even some frustration from those in her own party, for declining to visit the area.
-Harris has been tasked by President Joe Biden with taking on the root causes of migration from Central America to the United States.
+Harris has faced months of criticism from Republicans, and even some frustration from those in her own party, for not visiting the area.

-So far she has focused her efforts on improving economic and living conditions in the region.
-Her aides have repeatedly insisted her focus is distinct from the security issues that plague US officials trying to handle a spike in border crossings.

-But Republicans have seized on failures by both Harris and Biden to paint the administration as absent on what they've described as a crisis at the border.
+She was tasked earlier this year by President Joe Biden with taking on the root causes of migration from Central America to the United States, and so far she's focused largely on outreach to local leaders and advocacy groups with the goal of improving economic and living conditions in the region.
+Harris has said her goal is to offer residents of Guatemala, El Salvador, Honduras and Mexico hope for their future, so they no longer feel compelled to leave home for better opportunities.
+Her aides have repeatedly insisted her efforts are distinct from the security issues that plague U.S. officials trying to handle a spike in border crossings.
+But Republicans have pointed to the failures by both Harris and Biden to visit the border to paint the administration as absent in a crisis.

+Harris will arrive in the area just days before former President Donald Trump is to visit the border with a group of House Republicans and Texas Gov. Greg Abbott, and Trump is certain to use the opportunity to drive Republican attacks on Democrats as soft on immigration.

-The issue overshadowed Harris' first foreign trip earlier this month, to Guatemala and Mexico, where she met with both nations' presidents and local officials and advocates to discuss economic and humanitarian solutions to the significant outmigration from both countries.
-But Harris and White House aides in Washington were forced to parry repeated questions from the press about why she left a border visit off the trip.
+The border issue shadowed Harris' first foreign trip earlier this month, to Guatemala and Mexico, where she met with both nations' presidents and local officials to discuss economic and humanitarian solutions to the significant outmigration from both countries.
+During that trip, she sat for an interview with NBC News in which she dismissed a question about why she hadn't made a trip to the border by responding, “I've never been to Europe,” and adding, “I don't understand the point you're making.”
+Harris and White House aides were subsequently forced to parry repeated questions about the decision and her remarks.

+Harris said she was focused on “tangible” results “as opposed to grand gestures,'' but she also said she might visit in the near future.

-Harris has noted that as a senator from California, she has visited the border in the past, and she has asserted that unless the root causes of migration are addressed the situation at the border will never be fixed.
+She has noted that as a senator from California, she has visited the border in the past, and she has asserted that unless the root causes of migration are addressed the situation there will never be fixed.

-On her visit to Guatemala and Mexico this month, she urged Central Americans not to try to reach the US border.
-She tried to give people a sense of hope that would encourage them to stay home.
+It's unclear what Harris' plans include during her visit to the area, but one migrant detention facility in El Paso, at the Fort Bliss military post, has drawn criticism from advocates who have described unsafe conditions and allegations of abuse toward some of the thousands of children housed there.

+On Wednesday, White House press secretary Jen Psaki said the trip was “part of the coordinated effort between her office, her work, the Department of Homeland Security, the Department of Health and Human Services, to continue to address the root causes and work in coordination to get the situation under control.”
+While Psaki emphasized that border security is under Homeland Security Secretary Mayorkas' purview, she added that “it's important every component of our government is coordinated” on the issue.

-US Customs and Border Protection recorded more than 180,000 encounters on the Mexican border in May, the most since March 2000.
-But the numbers were boosted by a pandemic-related ban on seeking asylum, which encouraged repeated attempts to cross the border because getting caught carried no legal consequences.
+U.S. Customs and Border Protection recorded more than 180,000 encounters on the Mexican border in May, the most since March 2000.
+Those numbers were boosted by a pandemic-related ban on seeking asylum, which encouraged repeated attempts to cross the border because getting caught carried no legal consequences.

-Harris' trip will come just days before former President Donald Trump is set to visit the border next week with Texas Gov. Greg Abbott.
-Republican Rep. Jim Banks of Indiana and about a dozen members of the conservative Republican Study Committee he leads will also be joining the trip, another sign of how closely the party continues to align itself with Trump and the extent to which they see the border as a winning campaign issue.
+The numbers have led even some centrist Democrats to join Republicans in their calls for Harris to make a trip to the area.
+Rep. Henry Cuellar, a Texas Democrat whose district stretches from south of San Antonio down to the southern border, wrote a letter to Harris earlier this month inviting her to “observe the ongoing humanitarian crisis and share the perspective of Americans who live there.”
+“I believe it is critical that you meet with local stakeholders and residents, consider their concerns, and use their lived experiences to implement more effective policies,” he wrote.

+Cuellar issued a tweet Wednesday thanking Harris for her plans to visit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)